francescozanoni/tutorials/laravel_as_saml_sp.md

-# Laravel as SAML service provider
+# SAML authentication/authorization with Laravel

+This tutorial describes how to implement user authentication and authorization (simply "auth" from now on) on a Laravel application via an external service.
+This auth paradigm is usually know as [Single sign-on](https://en.wikipedia.org/wiki/Single_sign-on) (SSO), its purpose is centralizing all auth management into a dedicated system.

+[Security Assertion Markup Language](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) (SAML) auth is one of the several SSO implementations commonly used, based on an open data exchange format.

 Some terms:

-* IdP (Identity Provider): application providing authentication/authorization service
+* IdP (Identity Provider): application providing auth service
-* SP (Service Provider): application that uses an IdP's authentication/authorization service
+* SP (Service Provider): application subscribed to use an IdP's auth service
-* SAML (Security Assertion Markup Language): authentication request/response XML-based data format

 ### 0. Preliminary operations